 Man charged with burglary in 3 A-K Valley towns was looking for open doors, police say

-Frazer police arrested Eric Allen Shank, 35, of Indiana, Pa., on Tuesday.
+Frazer police arrested Eric Allen Shank, 35, of Indiana, Indiana County, on Tuesday.

 In a criminal complaint, Frazer police said Shank told them he was going to enter homes to steal things if he found an open door.